Tis in ourselves that we are thus or thus.

 Through examination of certain plays the development of the garden transforms from a political allegory to a metaphor for the human body.

-Digging For Shakespeare is a promenade event that will involve several encounters with Halliwell Phillips himself physicalised by the brilliant Spanish performer Guillermo Weickert Molina; a fascinating mini lecture by the local historian Charles Nicholl and a quest through Rodale allotment to discover twelve differing sheds.
-Each one will represent a calendar month where gardening tips from its owner can be collected along with a chance to locate a particular Shakespeare character captured in yarn together with the associated horticulturally related quote.
+Digging For Shakespeare was a promenade event that involved several encounters with Halliwell Phillips himself physicalised by the brilliant Spanish performer Guillermo Weickert Molina; a fascinating mini lecture by the local historian Charles Nicholl and a quest through Rodale allotment to discover twelve differing sheds.
+Each one represented a calendar month where gardening tips from its owner can be collected along with a chance to locate a particular Shakespeare character captured in yarn together with the associated horticulturally related quote.

 Deliciously understated promenade piece unearths the story of eccentric Shakespeare scholar James Orchard Halliwell-Phillipps – Lyn Gardner – The Guardian